Mohammed-Ahmad1/DVLD/README.md

-The DLD Project is a desktop-application designed to handle all operations related to drivers, driving licenses, and license applications.
+The DVLD Project is a desktop-application designed to handle all operations related to drivers, driving licenses, and license applications.
 using C#, .net framework, Windows Forms, SQL Server, ADO.NET, 3-tier architecture